Huldah-dev/alx-low_level_programming/0x03-debugging/README.md

-This programs prints the largest of three integers
+Print the largest of three integers